seraphjiang/jenkinscdk/README.md

 ## Prerequisite to deploy

-1. make sure you have an AWS account
+1. Make sure you have an AWS account.
-2. make sure you have a hostedzone to be use to setup dns
+2. Make sure you have a hostedzone to be use to setup dns.
-3. Find a AMI for jenkins master (Search for community one of create your own AMI)
+3. Find a AMI for jenkins master (Search for community one of create your own AMI).
 4. Setup lib/config.ts accordingly.
 Choose a valid existing key pair to use.
-Otherwise, the vm is not accessable
+Otherwise, the vms are not accessable.
+5. Create lib/pvre-reporting-template.yml file, and copy the template content from [SSM Onboarding Wiki](https://w.amazon.com/bin/view/SystemsManager/InternalUse/Onboarding/).
+Most likely, you will need to update the tag configuration in the template.

 ```
 export const config = {